-DATE OF REQUEST: July 3, 2023 REQUEST FOR SCHOOL YEAR: 2023-2024 LOCAL EDUCATION AGENCY: East Baton Rou uge Parish School System SUPERINTENDENT OR SYSTEM LEADER: Sito J. Narcisse, Ed.S CONTACT NAME AND TITLE: Andrea O'Kons ki, Chief Accountabiltiy Officer EMAIL: andrea@ebrschools.org TELEPHONE NUMBER: 225.922.5618 REQUEST FOR WAIVER OF POLICY chool Administrators, §2313.
-Elementary Program of Studies, pertaining nguage programs in accordance with R.S.
-17:272. maximum of one academic year, unless approval is granted for a longer period of time ed upon extenuating circumstances.
-Bulletin number, title, and section: d describe steps taken within BESE policy to address the situation thus far.
-Note also what would be the impact of denial of waiver request. offer an articulated foreign language prominutes per week in grades seven and to the shortage of foreign language tead requests a waiver at this time.
-The distri tin 741, Section 2313, Pan D.), "Elementary schools shall ogram for 30 minutes daily in grades four through six and '150 eight."
-The reason for this waiver request is as follows: Due thers, the East Baton Rouge Parish School System ct will make every effort to secure certified foreign language act is requesting this waiver on behalf of all schools in the Signature of superingendent or system leader:
+DATE OF REQUEST: June 27, 2024

+REQUEST FOR SCHOOL YEAR: 2024-2025

+LOCAL EDUCATION AGENCY: East Baton Rouge Parish School System

+SUPERINTENDENT OR SYSTEM LEADER: Adam Smith, Interim Superintendent

+CONTACT NAME AND TITLE: Andrea O'Konski, Chief Accountability Officer

+EMAIL: andrea@ebrschools.org TELEPH

+TELEPHONE NUMBER: 225.922.5618

+REQUEST FOR WAIVER OF POLICY

+Bulletin 741, Louisiana Handbook for School Administrators, §2313.
+Elementary Program of Studies, pertaining to BESE mandated elementary level foreign language programs in accordance with R.S.
+17:272.

+Walvers are granted from the date of approval and far a maximum of one academic year, unless approval is granted for a longer period of time based upon extenuating circumstances.

+Bulletin number, title, and section:

+In the space below, please explain why the waiver is necessary and describe steps taken within BESE paircy to address the situation thus far.
+Note also what would be the impact of denial of waiver request.

+While every effort will be made to meet policy requirements, a waiver for all sites within the LEA is being requested due to budgetary constraints and availability of certified teachers in the event needed.

+Signature of superintendent or system leader:

-Submit form, letter of request, and supporting documentation to the Louisiana Department of Education at $\underline{\textit{EducationPolicy@la.gov}}$.
+Submit form, letter of request, and supporting documentation to the Lauisiana Department of Education at EducationPalicy@la.gar.